 S, G, H and M icons.
 Placeholders or early HUD icons for the weapons, presumably.

 A large, rotating Nazca Corporation logo (you'll have to take my word for it on the rotating part! check out Magma MK-II's sprite sheet for the full thing).
 The developers looked like they'd planned to make it clear as mud who was responsible for the game, but it goes unused.

-A jingle and soundbyte for this alleged screen can be heard in the first track of the Metal Slug Complete Box soundtrack - thanks to Stefano for this factoid!
+A jingle and soundbyte for this alleged screen can be heard in the sound test at 2C; it was also included as the first track of the Metal Slug Complete Box soundtrack - thanks to Stefano for this factoid!